Félix Auger-Aliassime: 2015–16: Challenger and ranking records

-In May 2016, he reached his first professional singles final at the $10K in Lleida, falling to Ramkumar Ramanathan.
-In November 2016, he won his first professional title with a victory over Juan Manuel Benitez Chavarriaga at the ITF Futures in Birmingham.
+In May 2016, he reached his first professional singles final at the $10k event in Lleida, falling to Ramkumar Ramanathan.
+In November 2016, he won his first pro title with a victory over Juan Manuel Benitez Chavarriaga at the ITF Futures in Birmingham.
 The next week at the Futures in Niceville, he captured his first pro doubles title with partner Patrick Kypson.

-2017: Turning pro, first Challenger titles & top 200
+2017: First ATP Challenger title, top 200

 In January, Auger-Aliassime reached the final of the ITF Futures in Plantation, but lost to Roberto Cid Subervi in three sets.
 In March, he won the title in Sherbrooke over Gleb Sakharov, his second ITF Futures.
-The next week, he advanced to the semifinals of the ATP Challenger $75K in Drummondville with a win over world No. 124 Peter Polansky, but lost to compatriot and eventual champion Denis Shapovalov.
+The next week, he advanced to the semifinals of the $75k ATP Challenger in Drummondville with a win over world No. 124, Peter Polansky, but lost to compatriot and eventual champion Denis Shapovalov.
 In June at the Open de Lyon, Auger-Aliassime captured his maiden ATP Challenger, becoming the first 16-year-old to win a Challenger singles title since Bernard Tomic in 2009 at the Maccabi Men's Challenger and the seventh-youngest in history.
 In September at the Copa Sevilla, he won his second ATP Challenger title of the season after defeating former world No. 56, Íñigo Cervantes, in the final.
-After his win, he became the youngest player to break the top 200 since Rafael Nadal in December 2002 and the second-youngest to win multiple ATP Challenger titles, standing behind only Richard Gasquet.
+With this win, he became the youngest player to break the top 200 since Rafael Nadal in December 2002 and the second-youngest to win multiple ATP Challenger titles, standing behind only Richard Gasquet.